If you thought you knew all about acronyms used on social media, think again.

-Recently, CNN came up with a list of internet acronyms that were collated by Kelly Wallace, with the help of an internet safety expert, Katie Greer.
-Greer’s research has found that the majority of teens feel that their parents are keeping tabs on them online and thus, to get away from the watchful eyes of parents, these acronyms are used to convey secret messages to people they’re chatting with.
+Recently, CNN came up with a list of internet acronyms which was collated by Kelly Wallace, with the helps of an internet safety expert, Katie Greer.
+Greer’s research has found that majority of teens feel that their parents are keeping tabs on them online and thus, to get away from the watchful eyes of parents, these acronyms are used to convey secret messages to people they’re chatting with.
 And because these acronyms are so unusual, the meaning of their conversations are quite easily hidden from their parents.

-These 28 cyber acronyms were featured in a report by CNN about teenagers’ secret online language:
+These 28 cyber acronyms was featured in a report by CNN about teenagers’ secret online language:

 1. IWSN – I want sex now

 3. NIFOC – Naked in front of computer

 9. 1174′ – Party meeting place